timruffles/node-pprint/README.md

 pprint.pp // console.log that deep inspects all arguments via util.inspect

-// invokes a function on second argument and then returns it,
+// invokes a function (first argument) on second argument and then returns it,
 // useful for debugging pipelines etc, especially with _.partial(tap,snooperFn) pprint.tap